7 Ways to Improve Customer Service in Schools

 Interestingly, 66% of customers start with a self-service option first before reaching out to an agent.
 Scholars will surely appreciate it if you create a place for them where they can navigate easily without your help.

-In addition, a FAQ section can help you increase the online visibility of your school, boost the level of student enrollment, and improve the overall customer experience.
+In addition, an FAQ section can help you increase the online visibility of your school, boost the level of student enrollment, and improve the overall customer experience.

 4. Use the benefits of a live chat widget for school